Resolved molecular gas and star-formation in massive unquenched spirals : I. UGC 8179: Discussion

 We investigated the robustness of our SFR estimate from SED-fitting by modeling new SEDs while adding H$\alpha$ and H$\beta$ fluxes for the pixels concerned.
 The MaNGA survey (Mapping Nearby Galaxies at Apache Point Observatory) is an integral-field spectroscopic survey of $\sim$10\,000 nearby galaxies \citep{bundy2015}.
 It uses the 2.5 m Sloan telescope \citep{gunn2006} and the BOSS spectrographs \citep{smee2013} with a spectral coverage of $3\,600\,\mathrm{\textup{\AA}}$ to $10\,300\,\mathrm{\textup{\AA}}$.
-UGC~8179 is part of the ``color enhanced'' main sample of MaNGA, designed to populate less dense parts of the NUV-i vs $M_i$ color-magnitude diagram.
+UGC~8179 is part of the ``color enhanced'' main sample of MaNGA, designed to populate the less dense parts of the NUV-i versus $M_i$ color-magnitude diagram.
 The observations are further described in table \ref{tab:MaNGA_overview}.
-Albeit a more constraining FoV than the HPBW of NOEMA, the $\sim 32\arcsec$ of the IFS (once convolved and reprojected to the 3$\arcsec$-wide pixel grid) covers all the pixels where the CO signal is above the $4~\sigma$ detection threshold.
+Although the IFS has a more constraining FoV than NOEMA's HPBW, its $\sim 32\arcsec$ extent (once convolved and reprojected to the 3$\arcsec$-wide pixel grid) covers all the pixels where the CO signal exceeds the $4\sigma$ detection threshold.
 The H$\alpha$ and H$\beta$ fluxes were added on a separate run of CIGALE, allowing us to compare the results with and without the ionized gas measurements.
-This comparison is illustrated in Figure \ref{fig:discussion:rSFMS_rKS_SFRprior}, where the colored linear fits and points are the new outputs of CIGALE which inc lude MaNGA line measurements, and the grey dash-dotted lines are the original fiducial outputs, without the additional constraints.
-The impact of these new fluxes on both $\SFRten$ and $\SFR100$ are shown in Fig. \ref{fig:discussion:rSFMS_rKS_SFRprior}, in the left and right column respectively, for the two relevant scaling relations, namely rSFMS (top row) and the rKS (bottom row).
+This comparison is illustrated in Figure \ref{fig:discussion:rSFMS_rKS_SFRprior}, where the colored linear fits and points are the new outputs of CIGALE, which include MaNGA line measurements, and the dash-dotted gray lines are the original fiducial outputs, without the additional constraints.
+The impact of these new fluxes on both $\SFRten$ and $\SFR100$ are shown in Fig. \ref{fig:discussion:rSFMS_rKS_SFRprior}, in the left and right column, respectively, for the two relevant scaling relations, namely rSFMS (top row) and the rKS (bottom row).